AGCCS/AGCCS-CTRL22/README.md

-## Copyright
+## Copyright/License

-All software compents in this project are _Copyright by the Authors_ and have been developed independently and from scratch.
-We provide them as  _Open Source_ under terms of the MIT License and/or the Apache License, as indicated in the respective code headers.
+All software compents in this project are _"Copyright by the Authors"_ and have been developed independently and from scratch.
+We provide them as  _"Open Source"_ under terms of the MIT License and/or the Apache License, as indicated in the respective code headers.
 In particular, you are invited to re-cycle whatever you find useful in whatever project you are after.
 In the case you feel that you gained a relevant benefit, we would appreciate an acknowledgement, e.g., by linking to our GitHub repository.
-Regarding the hardware circuitry, our work in relevant aspects is a derivative of [SmartEVSE](https://www.smartevse.nl/) distributed as _Open Source_ via [GitHub](https://github.com/SmartEVSE) with no specific license stated, and we pass on our contribution to the circuitry likewise.
+Regarding the hardware circuitry, our work in relevant aspects is a derivative of [SmartEVSE](https://www.smartevse.nl/) distributed as _"Open Source"_ via [GitHub](https://github.com/SmartEVSE) with no specific license stated, and we pass on our contribution to the circuitry likewise.